-Many think that the two-year time limit for SEIS starts when you receive advance assurance, when you incorporate or something else.
+Many think that the three-year time limit for SEIS starts when you receive advance assurance, when you incorporate or something else.
 Using SEIS within the time limit is essential if your investors are to benefit from the scheme.

-According to the HMRC manual: A ‘new qualifying trade’ is defined as being one which has not been carried on by either the company or by any other person for longer than two years at the date of issue of the shares; and where neither the company nor any qualifying subsidiary had carried on any other trade before the company in question began to carry on the new trade.
+According to the HMRC manual: A ‘new qualifying trade’ is defined as being one which has not been carried on by either the company or by any other person for longer than three years at the date of issue of the shares; and where neither the company nor any qualifying subsidiary had carried on any other trade before the company in question began to carry on the new trade.

-When does the two-year countdown start?
+When does the three-year countdown start?
 Unfortunately, the legislation and written HMRC guidance is opaque.
 However, HMRC inspectors use the following analogy: you are preparing to open a new shop.
 Whilst the shop is being fitted out, the stock is being put on shelves for the first time, the sign on the front door would indicate ‘Closed’.
 As soon as you flip the sign to open, you have then commenced trading, even if nobody buys from you (or even enters the shop) for a couple of months.

 This item is very straightforward – at the point you issue shares under the SEIS scheme you will be asked to confirm that no shares which qualified for EIS have previously been issued or that the company has not received any previous investment from a Venture Capital Trust.
 You therefore must ensure that all SEIS shares are allocated before you go on to issue shares under EIS or VCT.

 This potential gotcha is easy to trip over – if you are doing a ‘dual round’ – i.e. raising £150k via SEIS and £150k via EIS, for example, and even just one EIS gets their shares on the same day as the SEIS shares are issued then this could destroy eligibility under one of the schemes.

 You may wish to use a process similar to the following to avoid this item: